 Well, what we know is that he is pulling up stakes, as we say here in Texas, and putting his gorgeous condo in NoLita on the market, for a gastronomical amount (that’s an amount that’s so astronomical it makes your tummy hurt).

 Of course, once you see the pictures of this beautiful abode, the price seems appropriate.
 The kitchen alone is worth hocking your current home and heading off to Manhattan (and I have a great kitchen already)!
 Close proximity to the Little Cupcake Bakeshop is a plus, too.
 Yummy.

-You can check out American Luxury Magazine for a treasure trove of pics of this lovely home.
-Try not to salivate on your computer keyboard or your phone.
-You have been warned.
+You can check out American Luxury Magazine for a treasure trove of pics of this lovely home (well, you could, but their article is no longer available on the Internet.
+Sorry).